senior-design-21-22/gama/README.md

    Link to Scheme repo: https://github.com/Calysto/calysto_scheme

 ## Sci-Java Kernel Notes:
-Due to the reitrement of the kernel, we were unable to download and test java code locally.
+Due to the retirement of the kernel, we were unable to download and test java code locally.

 link to Sci-Java Github: https://github.com/scijava/scijava-jupyter-kernel
 ## Credits